TheSociologist/cs326-final-kiskafanclub/docs/milestone2.md

 # Distribution of labor:

-- Kays developed initial server which included basic crud operations for dealing with profile and post information.
+- Kays: Developed initial server which included basic crud operations for dealing with profile and post information.
 Also implemented database code that handle profile and post crud using sql.

 * Ajan: Handled post, feed, and comments backend routes and frontend operations

-- Sawyer...
+- Sawyer: Created CRUD operations for ongoing meetings and profile sign up, along with CRUD operations for the edit profile page.

 - Sugun...